 How the players use those resources is determined by how well they are equipped to handle stress and determine and react to their opponent’s moves or take initiative.
 The elements that make two individuals unique to themselves and their playing style is their “culture”.

 Those individual differences in the business world are, in part, what constitutes organizational culture.
 Culture is the foundation; it is the essence of the company and is demonstrated by the actions of its employees at all levels.
 Culture is about people and their beliefs.
-If those beliefs or their sense of purpose is not in line with the organization’s, executing the strategy becomes difficult.
+If those beliefs or their sense of purpose are not in line with the organization’s, strategy execution becomes difficult.

 So, what makes the difference between winning and losing?
 Is it the difference in the chess experience level of the two?
 Is it that one player handles the stress of decision-making better than the other?
 Can it be one player recognizes what the other player is doing?
-The answer is yes to all the above.
+The answer is yes to all of the above.
 How each player uses the strategies and move possibilities available to them is what makes the difference in the game.
-The same idea applies to how businesses with access to the same range of resources utilize their individual resources.
+The same idea applies to how businesses with access to the same range of resources utilize their individual resources for strategy and execution.
 This can make the difference between a failed business and a successful one.

 Success is measured by how you accomplish your objectives…be it in life or in business.
 Accomplishing objectives is what successful strategy execution is all about.
 This applies to both a large corporation with a formal strategy, or a small business with just one strategic objective critical to its survival.
 Culture is the glue that binds the commitment of the team to the strategy execution.